“I’m Not The Other Woman”—A Short Story

 Outside of her feebleness and his bravado, they are perfect for each other.

 He, deep down, wants someone to care for him.
-He just wants that someone to be a strong woman.
+He just wants that someone to be a strong woman—one who won’t do the things he wants her to do.

 She wants to be the one to care for him.
-That’s why she told a strong woman stories of his defects to try to weaken his virility to me.
+That’s why she told a strong woman stories of his defects to try to weaken his virility.

 What I should’ve told her was that the moment I saw her for the third time, this time, that he was done.
 I was done.
 But if she wants him, she needs to step it up and go get him the way he wants to be gotten.